sunilemanjee/Elastic-Python-MCP-Server/README.md

 ## API Endpoints

-The server provides several MCP tools:
+The server provides several MCP tools that can be called by frontend applications or other MCP clients:

+1. `wake_inference_endpoints`: Wakes up ELSER and E5 inference endpoints (returns "Endpoints Awakened" when successful)
-1. `get_properties_template_params`: Returns the required parameters for the properties search template
+2. `get_properties_template_params`: Returns the required parameters for the properties search template
-2. `geocode_location`: Converts a location string into geographic coordinates
+3. `geocode_location`: Converts a location string into geographic coordinates
-3. `search_template`: Performs property searches using the configured search template
+4. `search_template`: Performs property searches using the configured search template

 ## Search Parameters